Uvalde school board votes unanimously to fire police chief Pete Arredondo

 Report described 'lackadaisical approach' by law enforcement

 In a hearing before the Texas Senate on June 21, the director of the Texas Department of Public Safety called the police response an "abject failure."
-The director, Col. Steven McCraw, placed blame for the failure on Arredondo, who state authorities identified as the on-scene commander.
+The director, Col. Steven McCraw, placed blame for the failure on Arredondo.
 The on-scene commander, McCraw said, was "the only thing" stopping officers from entering the classrooms to engage the gunman.

 But Arredondo told a Texas House investigative committee that he did not consider himself the incident commander -- echoing comments he made to the Texas Tribune in June.